jdeboi/Games/hurdles/README.txt

 4.png - run cycle #3
 ...

-Add many pics as you need.
+Add as many pics as you need.
 Edit the array, "numCharacterImages" so that the element in the array that corresponds to that particular player matches the number of images you've added to playerX's folder.

-3. Gameplay
-Run in place to make the character move faster.
-Jump in the air to clear the hurdle.
-If you jump too soon or too late, Lakitu (cloud man) will slow you down.
-You may need to adjust the sensitivity of the jump threshold, which you can do by changing the variable, "jumpThreshold."